bruj0/vault-kv-backup/README.md

 $ vault operator init -key-shares=1 -key-threshold=1
 $ vault operator unseal <unseal key>
 ```
-Save the unseal keys and root token for later use somewhere.
+Save the unseal keys and root token for later use.

 It is configured to use a filesystem storage in the directory `docker/data` and the configuration from `docker/config/vault.hcl`